antixenoinitiative/axiwiki/interceptors.md

 title: Interceptors
 description: About Thargoid Interceptors
 published: true
-date: 2021-06-17T00:44:49.019Z
+date: 2022-12-02T22:47:10.805Z
 tags: thargoids, interceptors
 editor: markdown
 dateCreated: 2021-06-15T10:23:32.433Z
 ---

 # Thargoid Interceptors
-Thargoid Interceptors come in four variants: **Cyclops**, **Basilisk**, **Medusa** and **Hydra**, in ascending level of difficulty.
+Thargoid Interceptors come in five variants: **Cyclops**, **Basilisk**, **Medusa** and **Hydra**, in ascending level of difficulty. **Orthrus** is an exception as it is not combat type of interceptor but more of a scout.
+Differing from others with its anatomy as it does not posses any hearts and  its behavior differs from the rest.
 Each next variant has more hearts and is tougher than the last, requiring far more damage to exert and destroy hearts.

 Interceptors are incredibly tough and typically are best suited to wing combat as soloing them is a huge achievement.
 Interceptors use very high damage output weapons, crowd-control style special abilities and independent drones to wreak havoc on the battlefield.